Danish-588/CV_PE2/README.md

 ## Note

 This repository is for **personal reference only**.
-All laboratory exercises and projects are designed to be performed on **Google Colab**.
+All laboratory exercises and projects done by me are to be performed in **VSCode**.

 ---